After a spinal cord injury, individuals may be prescribed baclofen to manage involuntary muscle contractions called spasticity.

 An intrathecal baclofen pump allows for the medication to be precisely released throughout the day so that its effects can be carefully monitored, and doses can be easily adjusted by a medical professional.

-Additionally, intrathecal baclofen therapy is much more costly than oral baclofen.
+Additionally, intrathecal baclofen therapy is more costly than oral baclofen.

-Adverse effects of using baclofen for spasticity include:
+Adverse side effects of using baclofen for spasticity include:

-It’s also important to stay on top of your refill schedule because abrupt discontinuation of baclofen can result in withdrawal symptoms.
+Additionally, individuals should make sure to stay on top of their refill schedules.
+Abrupt discontinuation of baclofen may result in harmful withdrawal symptoms, such as:

 Alternative Spasticity Treatments for Baclofen

-If your spasticity doesn’t respond to baclofen or you’d like to explore your options, there are other spasticity treatments available.
+Every spinal cord injury is unique, and spasticity treatments affect each individual differently.
+If your spasticity doesn’t respond to baclofen or you’d like to explore your options, there are other treatments available.

 Additional spasticity treatments include:

-- Stretching (to increase range of motion, flexibility, and lengthen tight muscles)
+- Stretching may help increase range of motion, flexibility, and lengthen tight muscles.

-- Message Therapy (to relax stiff muscles and improve circulation throughout the body)
+- Massage therapy may help relax stiff muscles and improve circulation throughout the body.

-- Botox (this is a nerve blocker that gets directly injected into spastic muscles to temporarily relieve high muscle tone)
+- Botox is a nerve blocker that gets directly injected into spastic muscles to temporarily relieve high muscle tone.

-- Other Oral Medications (like tizanidine, benzodiazepines, and gabapentin)
+- Other antispasmodic medications such as tizanidine, benzodiazepines, and gabapentin.

 Generally, a combination of these treatments provides the most effective spasticity relief.